AmigaPorts/SDL/docs/README-amigaos4.md

 About Joysticks
 ================================================================================

-Joysticks that are compatible with AmigaInput can be used with SDL3.
+AmigaInput-compatible joysticks can be used with SDL3.
 At the moment game controller database contains the following entries:

 - Speedlink Competition Pro
 - Ewent Joypad EW3170